Ruslan and Lyudmila (opera): Recordings

-In 2025, the Bolshoi Theatre has produced an abriged version for the family viewing, staged on September.

 In popular culture

-The 1992 video game Tetris Classic incorporated the opera's overture as its title theme, and arranged selections of the opera are featured throughout the game.
+The 1992 video game Tetris Classic, which features artwork depicting scenes from the story, incorporates the opera's overture as its title theme, and arranged selections of the opera are featured throughout the game.
 The overture was also used as the theme tune for the TV series Mom, the children's TV series Oscar's Orchestra, and the BBC Radio 4 sitcom Cabin Pressure.